17 Best Arcades in Las Vegas (2023 Update)

 Source: @hyperxealv

-Not strictly an arcade, but a big draw for anyone interested in all things gaming – so it deserves a place on our list all the same.
+It is not strictly an arcade, but arcade games are a big draw for anyone interested in all things gaming – so it deserves a place on our list.

-As the name suggests, this is a dedicated esports arena, and it boasts some of the most cutting-edge gaming technology available, so if you love video games, the HyperX Esports Arena at Luxor is simply unmissable.
+As the name suggests, this is a dedicated esports arena that boasts some of the most cutting-edge gaming technology available, so if you love video games, the HyperX Esports Arena at Luxor is simply unmissable.

 In the Lobby, you can try your hand at console and PC games past and present – game time is on a pay-by-the-hour basis.

 The Arena, on the other hand, is where pro competitions take place.
-There are also private VIP rooms, and this is also where you’ll find food and refreshments in the bar.
+There are also private VIP rooms, where you’ll find food and refreshments in the bar.

 This is a Vegas experience like no other.
-It might not be the best pick if you just want to play a few arcade games, but if you want to see what’s hot in gaming right now as well as watching some world-class players do their thing, this is the place to head.
+It might not be the best pick if you just want to play a few arcade games, but if you want to see what’s hot in gaming right now and watch some world-class players do their thing, this is the place to head.

 Opening times: